Knife sharpening: Inspection

 Blade sharpness can be checked in multiple ways.

 Visually, a very sharp knife has an edge that is too small to see with the eye; it may even be hard or impossible to focus in a microscope.
 The shape near the edge can be highlighted by rotating the knife and watching changes in reflection.
 Nicks and rolled edges can also be seen, as the rolled edge provides a reflective surface, while a properly straightened edge will be invisible when viewed head-on.

 By touch, a blade can be checked by running a thumb across the blade (perpendicular to the edge – not along, which will cut it).
 A sharp blade will have a distinct edge, like a corner, and may sing slightly from vibration, while a dull blade will have a round edge and the thumb will slip over it.

 A blade's sharpness may be tested by checking if it "bites"—begins to cut by being drawn across an object without pressure.
 Specialized sticks exist to check bite, though one can also use a soft ballpoint pen, such as the common white Bic Stic.
 A thumbnail may be used at the risk of a cut, or the edge of a sheet of paper.
 For kitchen knives, various vegetables may be used to check bite, notably carrots, tomatoes, or cucumbers.
 In testing in this way, any nicks are felt as obstacles.
+A blade polished to a finer edge (greater than 3000 grit or so), although technically sharper, can have a harder time initiating cuts on soft vegetables or fruits with a skin, such as tomatoes or bell peppers, due to the lack of micro-serrations on the apex of the knife.
+These micro-serrations can decrease the effort needed to initiate cuts by tearing the food on a microscopic level.

 "Biting" sharpness is considered ideal for kitchen knives, but sharper blades are desired for shaving and surgical scalpels, which must cut without side-to-side slicing of the blade, and duller but tougher blades are more suitable for chiseling and chopping wood.